NeHa77A/bajaj/QUICKSTART.md

 - Re-run the ingestion script

 **Error: Module not found**
-- Activate virtual environment: `source .venv/bin/activate`
+- Reinstall dependencies: `uv pip install -r requirements.txt`
-- Reinstall: `pip install -r requirements.txt`
+- Or use: `uv run python <script>` to run with uv's managed environment

 **Streamlit won't start**
 - Check if port 8501 is available